amey09/Vote/README.md

-Use this branch to release final versions of development.
+Use this branch to initialize all your feature branches.